Category

 In order to build "Burden of Choice" I chose to work with Webflow as my platform of choice.
 My workflow consisted of Figma-to-Webflow, building everything as Webflow-native components and then exporting assets into Webflow.

-1) a logo icon of a single shape
+1) a static logo featuring a single solitary shape

-2) an animated reveal of multiple hidden shapes
+2) an animated logo that unveils multiple concealed shapes when hovered upon.